nervosnetwork/rfcs/rfcs/0028-change-since-relative-timestamp/0028-change-since-relative-timestamp.md

 * The `metric_flag` is block timestamp (10).
 * The `relative_flag` is relative (1).

-The transaction is mature when
+The input since precondition is fulfilled when

 ```
 MedianTimestamp ≥ StartTime + SinceValue